 Firstly, the two important parabolic parameters $Z_{A}$ and $b_{A}$ need to be determined.
-There are two ways to obtain these two parameters $Z_{A}$ and $b_{A}$, either by the parabolic equation Eq.
-(2) fitting to experimentally measured masse excess of isobaric nuclei for given $A$, or by the $\beta$-decay energies.
+There are two ways to obtain these two parameters $Z_{A}$ and $b_{A}$, One is fitting to experimentally measured masses excess of isobaric nuclei with the Eq.(2).
+The other one is the fitting by measured beta-decay energies of isobaric nuclei with the Eq.(4).
 The first mentioned of two methods need four parameters $Z_{A}$ ,$b_{A}$, $M(A,Z_{A})$ and $P_{A}$ to be determined by parabola fitting, the latter need three parameters $Z_{A}$ ,$b_{A}$ and $P_{A}$ to be determined by fitting to the $\beta$-decay energies.
 Isobaric analysis of $\beta$-decay energies have been made by several authors \cite{Bohr39,Dewd63,LiXY81}, the early work being based on scanty experimental data.
 In Ref. \cite{Bohr39}, Bohr and Wheeler had used the least squares method to determine the parameters of the mass parabola, $Z_{A}$, $b_{A}$ and $P_{A}$ for 20 A values by parabola fitting to the isobaric mass excess.
 In Ref. \cite{Dewd63}, J. W. Dewdney had analyzed the isobaric $\beta$ decay energies and used the least squares method to determine the parameters of the mass parabola for 157 A values.
 The experimental data are taken from the Refs. \cite{Ever60,Koning62}.
 Later, X. Y. Li and co-workers \cite{LiXY81} updated the three parameters of isobaric mass parabola for 234 A values ($10\leq A\leq 253$) in the same manner as Dewdney but adopted the different mass table AME1977 \cite{AME77} including about 1000 nuclides.
 In recent decades, with the development of experimental instruments and the progress of science technology, a large number of unstable nuclei can be produced, and their masses can be measured with high precision.
 The experimental information or recommended values for nuclear and decay properties of 3437 nuclides are compiled in the mass table of the AME2016 \cite{AME16}.
 The number and precision of nuclear mass in AME2016 have highly increased in comparison with the results compiled in the AME1977 database \cite{AME77}.
-The data now available are so much more extensive than ever before that it is possible to analyse them in a statistical way.
+The available data are now so much more extensive than ever before that it is possible to analyse them in a statistical way.